Jacopo Guarnieri: Personal life

-Guarnieri has a daughter who he co-parents with a former partner.
+Guarnieri has a daughter whom he co-parents with a former partner.
 He formed part of British broadcaster ITV Sport's coverage of the 2024 Tour de France, providing analysis on the first four stages of the race.
 He also commentated on the world feed coverage of the 2025 Giro d'Italia, working with Ned Boulting, whom he had previously worked with as part of the ITV Sport Tour de France coverage.